caleb765landis/Portfolio/README.md

 ### Deployed on Vercel

-This website was deployed on Vercel and viewable publicly at [this link](https://portfolio-caleb765landis.vercel.app/).
+This website is deployed on Vercel and is publicly viewable at [this link](https://portfolio-caleb765landis.vercel.app/).

 ### Locally